kamu-data/kamu-docs/cli/supported-engines.md

 ### Operation Types

-Note that ODF always operates in {{<term "event time">}}, this all temporal aggregations and joins have to be supported by the engine in event-time processing mode.
+Note that ODF always operates in <Term t="event time"/>, this all temporal aggregations and joins have to be supported by the engine in event-time processing mode.

 | Feature                       | Spark | Flink | DataFusion | RisingWave |
 | ----------------------------- | :---: | :---: | :--------: | :--------: |